top of page

 VENETIAN MIRRORS

-In 2017, as part of the celebrations for Pierre Bartholomée's 80th birthday, a pair of pieces dedicated to Clematis were commissioned by the Festivals of Wallonia.
+A pair of pieces dedicated to Clematis were commissioned by the Festivals of Wallonia as part of the celebrations for Pierre Bartholomée's 80th birthday in 2017.
 Bartholomée's Toccata and Scena were included in a suite of Balli from Claudio Monteverdi's Orfeo.
-The juxtaposition of Monteverdi's and Bartholomée's works generated considerable enthusiasm among both the musicians of Clematis and the audience.
+The juxtaposition of works by Monteverdi and Bartholomée caused great enthusiasm amongst the musicians of Clematis as well as the audience.

 CLEMATIS